KUTuaNithid/artificial_intelligence/README.md

 ## **Task 5.1 - Ergodicity**
 Due to the Gibbs copies method consumes a lot of memory, Ergodicity has been publish.
 We can use a time series of states generated by a single RNN, instead of the states of Gibbs copies.
 Procedure
-1. Ergodicity result: Make 1 RNN and repeatdly update and collect the state of RNN in each time
+1. Ergodicity result: Make 1 RNN and repeatedly update and collect the state of RNN in each time
 1. Experimental result(Gibbs copies): Use Gibbs copies RNN from task 4
-1. Compare result: the theoritical result vs the experimental result vs the Ergodicity result [Source code](code/task5.py)
+1. Compare result: the theoretical result vs the experimental result vs the Ergodicity result [Source code](code/task5.py)

 ### *Adjust Gain: To check the result of Ergodicity when gain is changed*